Omega-3 (EPA & DHA)

 It can also be considered alongside dietary and lifestyle support when inflammation pathways appear active.

-Omega-3 can be an excellent support, but it shouldn’t replace foundational approaches for mood, inflammation or cardiovascular health.
+Omega-3 can be an excellent support, but it shouldn’t replace basic dietary and lifestyle approaches for mood, inflammation or cardiovascular health.

 Before focusing on supplementation, it’s important to consider: